davidfetter/DBI-Link/README.txt

 As database superuser (often postgres, but check for your system), do the following:

+Requirements:

+* PostgreSQL 8.1.4 or later installed and running.
+It must have PL/Perl built with it.
+Most distributions of PostgreSQL have this.

+* PostgreSQL superuser (postgres) access required for the installation

+You will need the following Perl modules, which you can get packaged for your operating system or (in extremis) from CPAN:

+* DBI 1.43 or later
+* DBDs for each type of remote data source (DBD::Oracle, DBD::Sybase, etc.)
+* YAML

 Install DBI-Link Software:

 1. Create or choose a previously created database where DBI-Link will operate.